 In this article, I will show how to get the magnitude of a complex number in Excel by using 2 easy methods.
 You may need mathematical calculations when working on an Excel worksheet.
 Complex number magnitude is a ubiquitous expression in mathematical calculations.
-In this article, I will show you two effective ways to get complex number magnitude in Excel.
+In this article, I will show you two effective ways to get complex numbers magnitude in Excel.
 This will help you to increase your Excel skills.

 Introduction to Complex Numbers